• HOME

 Ryusendo Cave (Moon Palace)

-Here you will find stalactites of various shapes that were created over many years, and some of the rocks have unique names based on their appearance, such as Cave Venus, Otonashi no Taki, Kameiwa, and Jizo Rock. can do.
+Here you can see stalactites of various shapes that have been formed over a long period of time, including rocks with unique names based on their appearance, such as Venus Cave, Silent Waterfall, Kameiwa Rock, and Jizo Rock

 Beautiful but a little scary?
 Three mysterious underground lakes

-As you pass through the Moon Palace and follow the route, you will finally see three underground lakes.
+Once you leave the Moon Palace and follow the route, the three underground lakes will finally come into view

 Ryusendo Cave (underground lake)